RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 C.	OWASP.
 D.	SANS/CWE.

-Chapter 4: Domain 4: Cloud Application Security
+### Answers: Chapter 4: Domain 4: Cloud Application Security

 1. D. Mikayla can’t validate third-p arty software’s lack of vulnerabilities or other security issues simply by validating that it is signed, that its hash matches an officially posted hash, or that the checksum matches ensuring the file is intact.
 She’ll need to test the software herself or identify a third party that she can rely on that does appropriate software testing.
 Even then, the software could still contain flaws.